 Inspect each ESBS by underwater video once per month in April, May, and June.
 Conduct similar inspections in August and October, focusing on at least three turbine units at the judgment of Project personnel.
 Spot check VBSs at the same time.

-Measure VBS head differentials at least once per week (more frequently if required) April 1*–June 30 (*except in 2021 when bypass operations begin March 1) and biweekly for the remainder of the operating season.
+Measure VBS head differentials at least once per week (more frequently if required) April 1–June 30 and biweekly for the remainder of the operating season.
 When a head differential of 1.5’ is reached, operate the respective turbine unit at a reduced loading (≤ 110 MW) to minimize loading on the VBS and potential fish impingement until the VBS can be cleaned.
 Clean VBSs as soon as possible after a 1.5’ head differential is reached.

 2.3.2.3.
 Collection Channel.

 Backflush orifices in the bulkhead slots at least daily and more frequently if required.
-During periods of high fish and debris passage, April 1* through August 15 (except in 2021 when bypass operations begin March 1), inspect orifices and back-flush more frequently as determined by the Project biologist to keep orifices clean.
+During periods of high fish and debris passage, April 1 through August 15, inspect orifices and back-flush more frequently as determined by the Project biologist to keep orifices clean.
 If debris is causing continual orifice plugging problems in a particular turbine unit gatewell, restrict the respective turbine unit generation to the lower end of the 1% efficiency range to minimize orifice plugging problems.

 3.2.
 Maintenance – Juvenile Fish Facilities